iAvoe/Az900-Module-5-Review/README.md

 #### How can the IT department ensure that employees at the company's retail stores can access company applications only from approved tablet devices?
 - Conditional Access

-#### How can the IT department use biometric properties, such as facial recognition, to enable delivery drivers to prove their identities?
-- MFA

-#### How can the IT department reduce the number of times users must authenticate to access multiple applications?
+#### What can you use to ensure that users authenticate by using multi-factor authentication (MFA) when they attempt to sign in from a specific location?
-- SSO
+- Conditional Access

 #### Which is likely the best way for companies to identify which billing department each Azure resource belongs to?
 - Tags